 The 1973 Coven album was a much less forbidding, commercial affair than their debut, which didn't stop two members from "flashing the horns" on the cover.
-Side B of this single is a relaxed breath of country-rock air that I love but which true Coven-heads might not.
+The country-rock B side is a relaxed breath of fresh air, although true Coven-heads may beg to differ.

 Side B: "I Guess It's a Beautiful Day Today"